Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp.md

 ---
-id: document-store-webapp
+id: deploy-document-store-webapp
 title: Deploying Document Store with Web app
-sidebar_label: Deploying Document Store with Web app
+sidebar_label: Deploying Document Store
 ---

 This guide will help you to deploy a document store using one of the available web application.
 You will find more details about document store on the [main guide page](/docs/verifiable-document/document-store)